Can Stress Kill You?

 There are several different kinds of stress.
 Acute stress is the most frequently experienced form of stress and generally happens when minor frustrations or pressures arise.
 In most cases, acute stress is short-term and can be overcome with effort or time.
 When you experience a stress response or feel stressed momentarily, it often falls under this category.

 Next comes episodic acute stress.
 This type of stress occurs when a stressor becomes habitual or consistent, and you are experiencing a “fight or flight response” on a regular basis.
-Chest pain, shoulder pain, and changes in heart rate can be associated with level of stress.
+Chest pain, shoulder pain, and changes in heart rate can be associated with increased levels of stress and an overactive fight or flight response.
 When someone is regularly experiencing the release of stress hormones or episodic acute stress, this is sometimes a sign that they may not have resolved an ongoing problem in their life.
 In other cases, episodic acute stress can be a warning sign that a change is necessary, often involving addressing what is causing the stress.
 Episodic acute stress can be especially hazardous because people are more susceptible to adapting to it rather than working through it to minimize or eliminate it.
 Long-term stress may impact the nervous system and digestive system, leading to chronic illness if left unaddressed.

 The most dangerous kind of stress is chronic stress.
 How much stress a person can withstand will vary, but by the time someone reaches the point of chronic stress, the mental weight associated with acute stress may have become ever-present and overwhelming.
 Chronic stress can happen in relation to an unresolved stressor, and in other cases, such as those where someone faces a large number of stressors on a continual basis.
 Not having adequate release or coping tools may be a factor in this.
 Either way, an individual who faces chronic stress may experience a number of serious health ailments and is at an increased risk of significant physical and mental health conditions.